 Their reliability in returning year after year makes them easy to work with and a joyful mark to the seasons, plus the bees loves them!

-Allium `Drumsticks` are ideal companions for ornamental grasses and mix extremely well with perennials.
+Drumstick Alliums make ideal companions for ornamental grasses and mix extremely well with perennials.
 Their tall stems pop through wherever they are planted and their foliage is unobtrusive.
 They even make a nice compliment to roses.
 In short, they can be easily used in a variety of locations to create stunning effects.

 Alliums are tough, hardy, and beautiful too!
 As members of the onion family, their bruised, or crushed foliage smells just like onions.
+And they are edible.

 Plant into a well drained soil in a sunny position.
 They need at least six hours of sun and a warm spot in the garden in order to thrive.
 Plant to a depth of around 10cm.
 They grow well in moderately fertile to humus rich, well drained soils and are dry tolerant once established.